JakovVisn/microservice-launcher/README.md

 The Microservice Launcher has checkboxes to select the microservices to which the command will be applied.

 ### Command Menu Customization
 Microservice Launcher includes a command menu that allows users to organize commands with buttons.
 When adding a new command, a corresponding button in the menu is not automatically generated.
-Instead, users can configure the button layout — including the [number of rows](#mainwindowbuttons) and the size of each button — using the [Configuration file](#configuration-file).
+Instead, users can configure the button layout — including the [number of rows](#mainwindowbuttons) and the style of each button — using the [Configuration file](#configuration-file).

 ![command_menu.png](docs/images/command_menu.png)